gwilku/jscan-docs/general/quick_diagnostic.rst

 Quick Diagnostic
 ================

 Free.
-Tap here to run a quick scan of general errors reported by the vehicle.
+Tap here to run a quick scan of general errors reported by the vehicle ECU.